the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props-handling.md

 * Question: What is props destructuring in React?
   * Answer: Props destructuring is a feature in React that allows you to extract specific properties from the props object in a concise manner.
-* Question: How do you destructure props in a functional component's parameters?
+* Question: How do you destructure props in a function component's parameters?
   * Answer: You can destructure props directly in the function parameters, like this: function MyComponent({ prop1, prop2 }) {...}.
 * Question: Can you provide a default value while destructuring props?
   * Answer: Yes, you can provide default values during destructuring, such as { prop1 = 'default', prop2 }.